Ganpat University

 Ganpat University (GUNI) is a private university located in Kherva, Mehsana, in the Indian state of Gujarat.
 Established in 2005 through State Legislative Act No. 19 of 2005 by the Government of Gujarat, it is recognized by the University Grants Commission (UGC) under section 2(f) of the UGC Act, 1956.

-Campus and infrastructure
+Campus and facilities

 Ganpat University is situated in the educational township of Ganpat Vidyanagar.
 It spans over 272 acre and offers a modern learning environment with technologically advanced laboratories, libraries, hostels, and recreational spaces.
 The university is designed to promote interdisciplinary learning and industry-academic collaboration.

 Academics

 Ganpat University offers a variety of academic programs ranging from Diploma to Doctoral levels across multiple disciplines, including: